- What Health Care Assistant is

 - New Students

-- All HCA/HCS students must attend an orientation session prior to registration.
+- All HCA/HCS students are recommended to attend an information session prior to registration.
 Instructions are included with the Acceptance Letter.

 - Open Registration